slipstream/SlipStreamJobEngine/README.md

 - Executor load actions dynamically at his startup
 - Zookeeper is used as a Locking queue containing only job uuid in /job/entries
 - Running jobs are put in zookeeper under /job/taken
-- If executor is unable to communicate with CIMI the job in running state is released.
+- If executor is unable to communicate with CIMI, the job in running state is released (put back in zookeeper queue).
 - The action implementation should take care if necessary to continue the execution or to make the cleanup of a unfinshed running job
 - If connection is lost with zookeeper /job/taken (executing jobs) will be released because this is ephemeral nodes.
-- For each action there is a configurable timeout.
-Executor will try to terminate the action after the timeout (stopit python lib).
 - Stopping the executor will try to make a proper shuttdown by waiting 2 minutes before killing the process.
 Each thread that terminate his running action will not take a new one.

 ## Run the slipstream executor